janKekanSan/jankekansan.github.io/pages/sona/seme.md

 Are all the plants gone?

-Did all the plants go away?
+Did all the grass go away?

 Will the forest disappear?

 </details>

-These questions are the closest to yes or no questions found in English.
+These questions are the closest to yes or no questions in English.
 But you might have noticed, Toki Pona has no words for answering questions- no "yes" and no "no"!

-Instead, you answer questions by repeating the doubled word for "yes," or [ala]{.tokipona} for "no." You may also say the word and [ala]{.tokipona} together for no.
+Instead, you answer questions by repeating the doubled word for "yes," or [ala]{.tokipona} for "no."
+You may also say the word and [ala]{.tokipona} together for no.

 > [ona li moku ala moku e ale?]{.tokipona}
 >